Kim Jong Un Reportedly Dead, North Korea’s Leader Said To Have Died Following ‘Botched’ Heart Surgery

 Kim Yo Jong Rumored To Be A Potential Successor

 As reports surrounding Kim Jong Un’s apparently failing health began to gain ground in recent days, several outlets began asserting that Kim Yo Jong would be a likely successor.
-As The New York Post details, Kim Yo Yong is considered to be a power broker within the North Korean political apparatus, having both some degree of experience — she served as both chief of staff, and as a trusted ally, for her brother’s administration — and a familial connection.
+As The New York Post details, Kim Yo Jong is considered to be a power broker within the North Korean political apparatus, having both some degree of experience — she served as both chief of staff, and as a trusted ally, for her brother’s administration — and a familial connection.

 Some analysts assert, however, that Kim Yo Jong may not be as likely to succeed Kim Jong Un as one might think, largely due to the fact that North Korea is a comparatively patriarchal society.
-Kim Yo Yong’s status as a female may be problematic in terms of her ascendancy to the nation’s seat of power, per these observers.
+Kim Yo Jong’s status as a female may be problematic in terms of her ascendancy to the nation’s seat of power, per these observers.

 Given that Kim Jong Un’s wife, Ri Sol Ju, would ostensibly face the same cultural barriers in any attempted ascension — and that, per The New York Post, she has accrued no substantive political power during her years at her husband’s side — the list of potential successors grows shorter.
 In addition to Kim Yo Jong, another sibling — Kim Jong Chol — could also be considered to lead.
 However, given that Kim Jong Il had chosen Kim Jong Un to lead, expressing a preference over Kim Jong Chol, the latter man is not considered to be a likely candidate to assume the mantle of supreme leader.